DonatiLeo/DonatiLeo/README.md

 Math and Computer Science teacher at **Digital Science For Humans**  (DS4H) *graduate school* at **Université Côte d'Azur**

 I'm currently teaching
- - Math for BigData using R
+ - Maths for Machine Learning using R and Python
  - C++ and OpenGL Realtime 3D Programming with Qt
  - Intermediate Java Programming
  - Android Programming with Kotlin and Jetpack Compose